This is the first part of a double blog post on culture – the second intends to consider how we can create positive cultures in school.

 It’s all about vision

-I see lots of school talk about ‘their values’.
+I see lots of schools talk about ‘their values’.
 These are often a selection of inspirational words amalgamated to form a vision.

 Resilience.
 Collaboration.
 Achieve.
 Believe.
 Succeed.
 Responsibility.
 Tolerance.
 Honesty.
 Integrity.
 Fairness.
 Learning.

 I have been encouraged, since my earliest days in the classroom, to have a vision.
 To have something which I am striving to achieve.
-The key with a vision is thinking about how you get there, what is the route to success.
-It is here that many fall down, if we are unable to clearly articulate what success looks like for our vision, we cannot expect people to buy into it.
+The key to a vision is thinking about how you get there and what is the route to success.
+It is here that many fall down; if we are unable to clearly articulate what success looks like for our vision, we cannot expect people to buy into it.